Credioni/MMPK.2022-Pointcloud/README.md

 Approximating leaf area in pointclouded tree throught simulation.

 Final assignment of the course; Mathematical Modeling's Basic Course.
 Assigment was to evaluate tree's leaf area in a pointcloud data from HELIOS++ project.
 We extracted data from pointcloud which was done by single laser scanner.
 Scanner can only measure points which are on sight.
 Therefore, some leafs are not seen in a pointcloud.
-To approach the problem we constructed simple mathematical simulation of the enviroment and we obtained good result.
+To approach the problem we constructed simple mathematical simulation of the enviroment with good result.

 Mainfile: leaf_main.ipynb